 Below you will see the areas near Clayton NC and Smithfield NC map changes scheduled to go into effect on December 1, 2014.
 The main areas that are impacted are those that are close to Garner and Knightdale, well within the Wake County Borders.

 We recently did a comparison of all No Money Down Home Loans in NC, and we believe that for the person who wants to live in a rural setting like Johnston County, this is still the best program.
-It’s important to remember, however, that Congress has passed a guideline change due to the last Census, and parts of Wake County, (on the Johnston County Side of Raleigh) will lose the USDA Home Loan program in October of 2014.
+It’s important to remember, however, that Congress has passed a guideline change due to the last Census, and parts of Wake County, (on the Johnston County Side of Raleigh) will lose the USDA Home Loan program on December 1, 2014.

 If you have specific questions about what parts of Johnston County Qualifies for USDA Home Loans / or about the USDA No Money Down Home Loans and how you might qualify using this program – please call Steve and Eleanor Thorne, NC USDA Home Loan Experts , 919-649-5058.